galaxyproject/tools-iuc/docs/guide_for_reviewers.md

       and [dependencies](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/package_xml.html)?
-* [ ] Are changes in the upstream interface reflected in the wrapper, and are changed assertions or test data explained by those changes?
+* [ ] Are changes in the upstream interface reflected in the wrapper, and are changed assertions or test data explained by those changes? obscuring the update?
-* [ ] Is the diff the smallest coherent adaptation, without unrelated cleanup obscuring the update?
 * [ ] Were linting and tests run against the complete tool directory so shared macros and sibling wrappers are covered?